Policies

 7.12.4 Services

-7.12.4.2 Customer will make exclusive use of the Virtual Firewall.
+7.12.4.2 The Customer will make exclusive use of the Virtual Firewall.

 7.12.4.3.
 Client access to the Virtual Firewall for system administration purposes is via remote control protocols such as HTTPS and SSH.